kalem-edlin/cursor-mcp-proxy-server/README.md

 ```

 - `KEEP_SERVER_OPEN` will keep the SSE running even if a client disconnects.
 Useful when multiple clients connects to the MCP proxy.

+### Environment Variables

+The following environment variables can be configured:

+- `KEEP_SERVER_OPEN`: When set to "1", keeps the SSE server running even if a client disconnects
+- `MCP_CLIENT_RETRIES`: Controls the number of retry attempts when connecting to MCP servers (default: 3)
+- `CLIENT_CONFIG_DIRECTORY`: Specifies the directory containing configuration files and environment variables

 ### Debugging